-How to Write a Great CV for Moving to Australia as a UK Junior Doctor
+How to Write a Great CV for Moving to Australia as a UK Junior Doctor in 2023

 While many jobs are available in Australia, the best ones are very competitive and will have many more applicants than vacancies.
 So, making your application stand out from the crowd is essential.
 The best way to do this is with a well-written, carefully tailored CV.